cbyexample/cbyexample.github.io/mdpages/strings.md

 [\0]
 ```

-*String literals* in C, are a convenient way of creating read-only,
+*String literals* in C, are a convenient way of creating read-only
-statically allocated strings that you can use in your program.
+strings with static storage that you can use in your program.

 Here is an example of a *string literal*: